tushar251095/Hospital_Management_System/README.md

   &nbsp; &nbsp; &nbsp; The doctors can login into their account.
 Registration of a doctor account can be done only by admin doctor will get the email of his/her password.
 We will discuss more about this in Admin Module.

-Once the doctor clicking the ‘Login’ button, they will be redirected to their own dashboard.
+Once the doctor click the ‘Login’ button, they will be redirected to their own dashboard.

 ![image](https://github.com/tushar251095/Hospital_Management_System/blob/main/ProjectScreenshots/doctorDashboard.png?raw=true)